erictang000/erictang000.github.io/blog/bookshelf_winter.md

     * I agree with the reviews that this book could definitely have stayed as just an article.
 It's pretty one-sided and gets repetitive.

 #### Books in Progress
+* Good Economics for Hard Times - Abhijit Banerjee and Esther Duflo